2024

 2. Organizational Skills in Human Resources

 HR professionals are the glue that keeps the puzzle from breaking into countless tiny pieces.
 But, instead of paper cutouts, you’re working with human beings.
-And just like you, every single employee has a bad day, gets lazy, or comes to work without knowing where they left off yesterday.
+And just like you, every employee has a bad day, gets lazy, or comes to work without knowing where they left off yesterday.

-Technical HR skillsYour organizational skills go hand-in-hand with performance management.
-Imagine it like preparing a kitchen for dozen of cooks before they start to work.
+Your organizational skills go hand in hand with performance management.
+Imagine preparing a kitchen for a dozen cooks before they start to work.
 If ingredients are missing or the pots are messy, dinner will be late, resulting in unsatisfied customers.

 But instead of handling carrots, potatoes, and knives, part of your HR job is juggling numbers, time, and overall work experience.